Exact solution of TASEP and variants with inhomogeneous speeds and memory lengths: Convergence of the mixed TASEP kernels

 \vs

 {\bf Acknowledgements.} The authors thank Yuchen Liao and Nikos Zygouras for discussions related to our results and the article \cite{bisiLiaoSaenzZigouras}.
-KM was partially supported by NSF grant DMS-1953859.
-DR was supported by Centro de Modelamiento Matem\'{a}tico Basal Funds FB210005 from ANID-Chile and by Fondecyt Grant 1201914.
+KM was partially supported by NSF grant DMS-1953859 (transferred to DMS-2321493).
+DR was supported by Centro de Modelamiento Matem\'{a}tico Basal Funds FB210005 from ANID-Chile and by Fondecyt Grants 1201914 and 1241974.